leocamelo/resultr/README.md

 Ruby beautiful results.

-Resultr provides a simple interface to work with computing results, highly inspired by [Rust results](https://doc.rust-lang.org/std/result) for handling errors on function returns.
+Resultr provides a simple interface to work with computation results, highly inspired by [Rust results](https://doc.rust-lang.org/std/result) for handling errors on function returns.